njbernal/pdf-dates/README.md

 - `npm run docker` will rebuild both server and client images without cache, and run them.
 - `docker compose up` will run both images.
   The server will launch on _port 5000_ and client on _port 80_.
-Running these commands will run the Vue application in dev mode.
-If you would like to run it in production mode, build the image from the ./client/Dockerfile.prod file instead.
+These commands will default to run the Vue application in dev mode.
+If you would like to run it in production mode (which uses the remote GCP server), build the image from the ./client/Dockerfile.prod file instead.

 ## Live version on GCP